Mastermind-U/fastapi-docker/README.md

 poetry export -f requirements.txt --output requirements.txt
 ```

 For adding enviroment variables, edit `.env` file.
 It's recommended to add this file to `.gitignore` to prevent leak of secret variables into repository.
-For big projects, use [vault](https://www.vaultproject.io/) .
+For big projects, use [vault](https://www.vaultproject.io/) and hvac library.

 For VSCode users, select virtual enviroment created by poetry.
 Mypy and flake8 will be there.